-Clients in a wrap fee program are charged a single fee based on a percentage of the client's assets under management, which covers the cost of all services provided within the program, including investment advice, transaction fees, custodial fees, and administrative fees.
+Clients enrolled in a Wrap Fee Program are billed a comprehensive fee calculated as a percentage of the client's assets under management.
+This fee includes all costs associated with the program, such as investment advice, transaction fees, custodial fees, and administrative fees.
+As a policy, the Advisor recommends that all clients be placed in a Wrap Fee Program.